harrisonjansma/Portfolio/README.md

 <a href="https://medium.com/@harrisonjansma"><img src="images/Medium.PNG"></a></p>

-  <p> All my life I have been an avid sci-fi and fantasy reader.
-Very recently I have begun writing about my research, thoughts, and  experiences and publishing them for the world to see.
-Though my creative output is a work in progress, my blog posts about data science and deep learning have been well received. </p

-  <p>I have been published in multiple major data-science and analytics publications; including <a href="https://medium.freecodecamp.org/@harrisonjansma">freeCodeCamp</a> (500k subscribers), <a href="https://towardsdatascience.com/@harrisonjansma">Towards Data Science</a>, and <a href="https://www.kdnuggets.com/2018/10/learn-data-science-broke.html">KDNuggets</a>.
-I have also built my own following of 1500 subscribers.</p>
+  <p>I write because I love to teach.
+Though writing has fallen on my backburner with work and school, in the past I have been published in multiple major data-science and analytics publications; including <a href="https://medium.freecodecamp.org/@harrisonjansma">freeCodeCamp</a> (500k subscribers), <a href="https://towardsdatascience.com/@harrisonjansma">Towards Data Science</a>, and <a href="https://www.kdnuggets.com/2018/10/learn-data-science-broke.html">KDNuggets</a>..</p>

 <hr>